-Canada Immigration: Government and Political SystemCanada is what is known as a "Democratic Federation" with both Federal and Provincial levels of Government.
-The responsibilities and powers are divided between the Federal branch and its Provincial executives.
-Citizenship and Immigration Canada - CIC - is a department of the government of Canada.
+Responsibilities and powers are divided between the federal branch and its provincial executives.
+Immigration, Refugees and Citizenship Canada (IRCC) is a department of the government of Canada.

-The Canadian political complex is centered in Ottawa, Canada's capital, in a building called "The House of Commons".
-Government officials called "Members of Parliament" (MP's) are elected by the People to represent their interests and deliberate on various national issues affecting Canadians.
+The Canadian political establishment is centered in Ottawa, Canada's capital, with the two houses of Parliament situated on Parliament Hill.
+There is an upper house, The Senate, and a lower house, The House of Commons.
+Members of the House of Commons are called "Members of Parliament" (MPs), and are elected by the people to represent their interests and deliberate on various national issues affecting Canadians.